Autistic Adventures in Gut Repair, Diet Change, and Embracing Change

 Where do the materials come from, in your outdoor gear?
 Are they derived from petrochemicals (nylon, polyester, fibrefills, etc>)?
 What are the wastes from manufacturing them?

 And how long do they last?
 I’ve got a knapsack from ABC sports store that’s still going strong after 3 zipper replacements, and a summer sleeping bag that still sees me through indoor and couch-surfing adventures handily.
 Both were purchased in the late 1970s.
-Let’s see… that’s almost 40 years of use.
+Let’s see… that’s multiple decades of use.

 If your old gear IS being recycled, what are the waste products in air, water, and soil that aren’t getting rebuilt into living ecosystems, and how far from its original usage are the secondary uses?
 Can it be re-used for the same purposes, cradle-to-cradle?